-- (9) Phil is cooking chicken and peas for his family.
+(9) Phil is cooking chicken and peas for his family.
 When the timer goes off, he checks the chicken's temperature and discovers it is done.
 He tastes the peas and they are also ready.
 The table is already set.
 Phil's daughter comes in and says, "Is dinner ready?"
+Phil says:

-Phil says: - a. #Dinner must be ready. - (10) Phil is cooking dinner for his family and his friend Meryl.
+a. #Dinner must be ready.

+- (10) Phil is cooking dinner for his family and his friend Meryl.
 He had to step out in a hurry, and instructed Meryl as he left: "Please turn the peas off when they are done, and take the chicken out of the oven when the temperature is right."
 When the peas are done, Meryl turns the burner off, and when the chicken is done, she removes it from the oven.
 She has also seen that the table is set.
-She wonders whether Phil was planning to make anything else, for example a salad, but Phil didn't position).
-Lassiter (2016) discusses the relationship between weakness, knowledge and certainty in more depth.
-Note that compatibility with lack of knowledge contradicts one aspect of vF&G's position, namely that $must\ \phi$ requires φ to be known (strength).
-However, there may be ways for a defender of a strong must to explain such examples, such as claiming that the modal base shifts in the second conjuncts of (i) and (ii).
+She wonders whether Phil was planning to make anything else, for example a salad, but Phil didn't mention anything.
+Phil's daughter comes in and says, "Is dinner ready?"
+Meryl says: - a.
+Dinner must be ready.

-5 vF&G also say that Direct contains trustworthy reports, and Matthewson (2015) points out that Direct also needs to contain what she calls general reasoning conditionals (e.g., (4a) requires Direct to contain if there is a wet umbrella, then it is raining in order to be true).
+5 vF&G also say that Direct contains trustworthy reports, and Matthewson (2015) points out that Direct also needs to contain what she calls general reasoning conditionals (e.g. (4a) requires Direct to contain if there is a wet umbrella, then it is raining in order to be true).
 We'll leave these issues aside since neither trustworthy reports nor general reasoning conditionals are crucial to any of the felicity intuitions we are about to consider.